Braulio Alonso High School

 Braulio Alonso High School is a public high school located in Tampa, Florida, United States.
-It serves grades 9-12 for the Hillsborough County Public Schools.
+It serves grades 9–12 for the Hillsborough County Public Schools.

 Alonso High is named after Braulio Alonso.
 He served on the board of directors in the National Education Association from 1958 to 1964, and was elected as its president in 1967, the first Hispanic to hold that office.

-Alonso High School's mascot is the Raven.
-Alonso is an IB World School.
+International Baccalaureate Programme

+Alonso is the fifth school in Hillsborough County to have an International Baccalaureate Programme with the other IB high schools being King, Strawberry Crest, Hillsborough, and Robinson.
+The program was established in the 2020–2021 school year and offers a Pre-IB curriculum for grades 9 and 10, and an IB Diploma Programme for grades 11 and 12.
+Alonso received the status of a full-fledged IB diploma school for the 2022–2023 school year.
+The first class of IB students graduated in May 2024.